 The main living level is elevated eight feet above the garage level.
 Access is provided via a concrete staircase at the southwest corner, leading to a sloped ramp beneath an exterior trellis.
 The ramp retains its original open guardrail of 2x4 posts.
-The trellis has undergone moderate alterations, with the original V-shaped 2.-inch steel post supports replaced by 4-inch wooden posts, a corrugated plexiglass covering added, and its support beams shortened by three feet.
+The trellis has undergone moderate alterations, with the original V-shaped 2-inch steel post supports replaced by 4-inch wooden posts, a corrugated plexiglass covering added, and its support beams shortened by three feet.
 These changes are visually noticeable but reversible.

 Entry to the residence is through an enclosed lanai adjoining the ramp.
-The lanai's open side is vertically divided by 2x4inch posts spaced three feet on center, with a horizontal division at two feet above the floor.
-The lower section features a later added 1x1inch vertical railing with four-inch spacing.
+The lanai's open side is vertically divided by 2x4 inch posts spaced three feet on center, with a horizontal division at two feet above the floor.
+The lower section features a 1x1 inch vertical railing with four-inch spacing that was added later.
 All door hardware and openings appear original.